 The judgments were expressed here by arranging the items within each group in six grades of the same scale of the S-TASK, with the added instruction of "relatively to the other items of the group".
 For groups of seven and nine items a seventh grade of 3.5 was added; for groups of eight nine and ten items there were two places for the intermediate grades; for the groups of 12, each grade had two places.

-(6) The mathematical expression is: "the multiplication of a row of 48 numbers by a matrix of ten columns by 48 rows".
+(6) The mathematical expression is: "the multiplication of a row of 48

 --------------------------